 I felt that since it’s the week before Valentine’s Day, it would be timely to revisit the topic of online dating as a treasure trove for big data, and specifically, relationship and graph analytics.
 This time, however, I’m approaching it from a woman’s perspective—because let’s face it, no matter how flashy male peacocks look, it’s their female counterparts who possess the most decision-making power in selecting a mate.

 It’s no surprise that the online dating ecosystem is generating massive volumes of data.
-According to datascience@berkeley, five of the largest sites (eHarmony, Match, Zoosk, Chemistry, and OkCupid) had between 15-30 million members each.
+According to an analysis from datascience@berkeley, The Master of Information and Data Science (MIDS) at UC Berkeley, five of the largest sites (eHarmony, Match, Zoosk, Chemistry, and OkCupid) had between 15-30 million members each.
 Online dating apps are even more impressive, with Tinder leading the pack at an estimated 50 million users making 1 billion swipes and 12 million matches per day!

 So if you’re scrambling to find someone to spend Feb.
 14th with, you might be asking yourself: how can I use all this data to stand out?